S Korea’s ruling party nominates maverick politician in race

 Some of his actions and campaign pledges have drawn accusations from critics that they are populism-driven ideas.
 Among them are his provision of COVID-19 relief fund to all Gyeonggi residents, contrary to the central government’s decision to give such money to only 88% of the country’s population; a promise to adopt a universal basic income to give all citizens at least 1 million won ($840) every year; and a push to not levying toll fees from cars using a bridge in Gyeonggi.

-Lee has also faced an escalating political offensive by his opponents over a dubious property development project in Seongnam when he served as mayor there.
+Lee has also faced an escalating political offensive by his opponents over a dubious property development project in Seongnam that was launched when he served as mayor there.
 One former senior city official has been arrested over the scandal.
 A small asset management firm and its affiliates made massive profits from the project and there are suspicions about possible corruptive links among them, city authorities and other high-profile figures.

 Next year’s March 9 election will likely be a two-way race between Lee and whoever wins the main conservative opposition People Power Party’s nomination in November.
 Most recent surveys put Lee ahead of either of the two main conservative presidential hopefuls, though some indicated they were in a neck-and-neck competition.